-Ronson, producer of Amy Winehouse’s nostalgic Back to Black, showed up prepared with his complete DJ rig including MPC and turntables.
-To begin the presentation he showcased his own sampling skills by performing an original sample-heavy production that borrows from the TED theme and recordings of past TED speakers.
+The producer of Amy Winehouse’s nostalgic “Back to Black” showed up prepared with his complete DJ rig including an MPC and turntables.
+To begin the presentation, he showcased his own sampling skills by performing an original sample-heavy production that borrowed from the TED theme and recordings of past TED speakers.
 Not a bad icebreaker for those unfamiliar with the art form.

-While Ronson does exclaim that we live in a post-sample world and it must be embraced, he warns: “You can’t just hijack nostalgia wholesale.
+While Ronson does proclaim that we live in a post-sample world and it must be embraced, he warns: “You can’t just hijack nostalgia wholesale.
 It leaves the listener feeling sickly.
 You have to take an element of those things and then bring something fresh and new to it.”